 Combining Iggy’s over-the-top straightforward rock ‘n’ roll energy with Bowie’s natural talent for songwriting and his excellent production work, the result is a well-balanced rock project, polished and with a propensity for pop melodies rather than for the extreme violence conveyed by Pop’s previous works.

 Over the years, the opener Lust for Life became an ever-increasing success and a natural rock ‘n’ roll anthem, primarily thanks to its initial drum pattern and piano riff (a semi-rip-off from The Doors’ Touch Me).
 Furthermore, Pop introduced in the lyrics a direct reference to a character from William S. Burroughs’ experimental novel The Ticket That Exploded:

 Here comes Johnny-Yen again

 With the liquor and drugs and the flesh machine

 Sixteen and Some Weird Sin are two danceable pop-rock tunes that stand out for the typical dirty and coarse vocal delivery of the singer.
-While The Passenger is another song that with time rose up as an immortal classic thanks to its unforgettable four chords structure and hooky refrain.
+While The Passenger is another song that with time rose as an immortal classic thanks to its unique four chords structure and hooky refrain.
 Besides, the song is the most emotionally powerful tune on the record and the one that manages the most to express the mixture of angst and wonder that Iggy was living at the time, torn between the vital necessity of a more sober life and the boredom and difficulty of the rehab period.

-The B- side doesn’t stand in comparison to the first one, with songs that exceed in production and a little flat in terms of dynamics.
+The B- side doesn’t stand in comparison to the first one, with songs that exceed in production and are a little flat in terms of dynamics.
 The only exception is Neighborhood Threat, a psychedelic-twisted ballad that bears the sound of previous Stooges’ records.